 Node Affinity, as we said, is an extension of NodeSelector tool.
 Relevant feaures are:

-- operators support (
+- many supported operators (

 - more complex expression with AND (matchExpressions) and OR (nodeSelectorTerms) conditions;